 Prior to showing up for your volunteer session, you may want to look over this Recommended Gear List and Camping Information and make sure you have everything you will need.

-Your one-day training and orientation will begin at or near Olympic National Park headquarters in Port Angeles.
+Your one-day training and orientation will begin at Peninsula College in Port Angeles.
 Prior to the training, we will send you a map to the training site.
-Here's an outline of the training, which consists of classroom instruction and a three-hour field component, including a short hike (1-4 miles.)
+Here's an outline of the training, which consists of classroom instruction and a three-hour field component, including a short hike (1-4 miles).
 Please arrive no later than 9:30 a.m. on the day of your training and be prepared for a full day.

 After completing your volunteer session, please make arrangements to report your data and return equipment.
 If you're in or near Port Angeles during normal business hours, you can return equipment to Patti in the NRM Building.
 If she is not there, feel free to leave in her office.